SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 We are committed to reducing our Scope 1 and Scope 2 greenhouse gas emissions and working with our value chain on indirect Scope 3 emission reductions.

-We have established a 2030 greenhouse gas emissions reduction target for our Scope 1 and Scope 2 emissions of 42% from a 2021 baseline.
+We have established a 2030 greenhouse gas emissions reduction target for our Scope 1 and Scope 2 emissions of 42% from our 2021 baseline.
 This reduction target is in accordance with initiatives to keep global temperature increases to less than 1.5°C compared to preindustrial levels.
+We have also committed to achieve net-zero GHG emissions by 2050.
 We estimate that over 99% of our Scope 1 and Scope 2 emissions are associated with our wood products facilities.
-Reduction plans include the elimination of woody residuals storage, a shift to electric forklifts and hybrid vehicles where practical, and the use of alternative energy credits/renewable energy credits.